chrismdp/cardpirates/rules/index.md

 ![treasure2](../assets/treasure2.png)

-*The player swaps the Ace card for the Queen and adds it to his hand.*
+*The player swaps the Ace card for the Queen and adds it to his hand.
+Later on, someone might come along and swap the Jack for the Queen.*

 # Attacking other ships